K3n1ch1/say-the-number/README.md

 > CODER: Kenichi

-* ATTENTION: The idea was pick from: [idea-origin(in )](https://devaprender.com/5-ideias-de-projetos-python-para-iniciantes/)
+* ATTENTION: The idea was pick from: [idea-origin](https://devaprender.com/5-ideias-de-projetos-python-para-iniciantes/)